Lomzem/CSUChicoNotes/RELS-110/bhagavad-gita/hindu-trinity.md

 - Stands of asura (demon) Apamasa, who symbolizes ignorance
 - Vyomakesha is his flying hair, represents unfolding of space
 - Dance of creation
+- Shiva lingam in yonic base represents union of male and female

 # Devi Worship
 "great Goddess"
 - Worship of local village goddesses
+    - Each local goddess is associated with the earth of that village
 - Worship of sacred rivers
 - Worship of goddesses lke Durga, Kali, Saraswati, Laksmi, etc.